Prince Richard, Duke of Gloucester: Activities

-The Duke of Gloucester, accompanied by the Duchess, represented his cousin Elizabeth II at the Seychelles independence ceremonies on 26 June 1976 and again at the Solomon Islands independence celebrations on 7 July 1978.
+Richard, accompanied by the Duchess, represented his cousin Elizabeth II at the Seychelles independence ceremonies on 26 June 1976 and again at the Solomon Islands independence celebrations on 7 July 1978.
 He served as a judge in Prince Edward's charity television special The Grand Knockout Tournament on 15 June 1987.

-On 10 April 2008, the Duke of Gloucester was officially installed as inaugural Chancellor of the University of Worcester during a ceremony at Worcester Cathedral.
+On 10 April 2008, Richard was officially installed as inaugural Chancellor of the University of Worcester during a ceremony at Worcester Cathedral.
 In this role, he officiates at degree ceremonies and major events, as well as promoting the university overseas.
-The Duke carried out the first of these duties on 5 and 6 November 2008 at the Graduation Award Ceremonies.
-The Duke is a patron of the Severn Valley Railway and the Pestalozzi International Village Trust.
+He carried out the first of these duties on 5 and 6 November 2008 at the Graduation Award Ceremonies.
+Richard is a patron of the Severn Valley Railway and the Pestalozzi International Village Trust.
 He is patron of the British Homeopathic Association.
 He shares a name with an earlier Duke of Gloucester, Richard III, and has been patron of the Richard III Society since 1980.
 He is a member of the international advisory board of the Royal United Services Institute.

-During 2009, the Duke became patron of the de Havilland Aircraft Heritage Centre in support of its bid to raise funds through private means and through a bid for Heritage Lottery Funding.
+During 2009, Richard became patron of the de Havilland Aircraft Heritage Centre in support of its bid to raise funds through private means and through a bid for Heritage Lottery Funding.
 Other patronages include: British Society of Soil Science, the International Council on Monuments and Sites, Action on Smoking and Health, British Association of Friends of Museums, British Mexican Society, St Bartholomew's Hospital, as well as numerous other organisations and charities.
-In July 2011, the Duke visited the Isle of Man to meet with the representative of Manx National Heritage and the Council of Cancer Charities.
+In July 2011, he visited the Isle of Man to meet with the representative of Manx National Heritage and the Council of Cancer Charities.
 On 8 November 2011, he opened the new Law School Building at the University of Hertfordshire on the de Havilland campus site of the former de Havilland Aircraft factory.
-On 19 March 2013, the Duke represented Elizabeth II at the Vatican for the inauguration of Pope Francis.
+On 19 March 2013, Richard represented Elizabeth II at the Vatican for the inauguration of Pope Francis.